RadimOliva/radimoliva.github.io/_projects/thrift-store-directory.md

     * Store Title
     * Opening Hours
     * Address
     * Description

-2. Database:
+2. Database
     * Only to keep the store data

-3. Design and typography:
+3. Design and typography
     * for color and typography reference use visual_design.jpg image
     * use modern and minimal styling